Applying to Our Program

 This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking related information from any intern applicant.

-Seven interns are admitted to the program annually (4 adult-track and 3 child-track).
-In your cover letter please indicate to which track you are applying.
+Nine interns are admitted to the program annually (4 adult-track, 3 child-track, 2 Adult Integrated Care Track).
+In your cover letter please indicate to which track you are applying, and apply only to one track.

 Applicant Selection: